 Beryl Woodall, the chair of the Rusthall Community Arts, told the meeting that the Festival will run from 15th to 17th September and will consist of both indoor and outdoor events, including music, workshops, art, a film, a barn dance etc.

 Hazel Duncombe updated the meeting on the Oral History project, which is part of the RCA.
 People's memories will be played on a loop at the Festival weekend, and eventually will be housed in the new cultural hub in Tunbridge Wells as well as in Rusthall Library.

 Dennis Penfold told the meeting that there will be a history display in the Rackliff Centre for the RCA festival weekend.
 This will be on the Arts and links with the Commons.
 The previous weekend, 7- 10th September will be the Heritage Open Days.
 This display will take place at St Paul's Church and will feature the history of Rusthall Lodge from 1850.

 Kevin Mullery spoke to the meeting about Woodside Road and traffic management.
-He is in the process of collecting names of people who are concerned about the congestion and damage to properties on this road and in Apsley Street.
+He is in the process of collecting names of people who are concerned about the congestion on this road and Apsley Street.
 Ideally he would like there to be no access to Woodside Road from Apsley Street by making Woodside Road one way and Apsley Street no through road.
 Jenny Blackburn suggested that a petition with signatures would be better than a list of names.
 There is also careless parking down Harmony Street, which would cause a serious problem if emergency vehicles needed access.

 The raffle raised £20